Modding-Zaibatsu/tekkenmods-docs/files/en/Tekken_8/Basic_Information/Overview/Moveset/index.md

 };
 ```
 </details>

+# Pushback
+This is a resource that is used in [Reaction-Lists](#reaction-list) to apply pushback on opponents when an attack connects.
+Before explaining the structure of a pushback and how it works, let's grasp some basic facts about it:
+- A pushback is broken down into 2 "parts": The initial non-linear part, the latter linear part
+- The non-linear part means that on first frame, 100 units can be applied, second can be 50, third can be 25 and so on...
+- The linear part is consistent

+This structure consists of:
+- Linear Displacement: Duration
+- Linear Displacement: Units (how much distance is covered)
+- Number of non-linear Pushback Items
+- Non-linear Pushback Items

 # Cancel Extra Data
 These are 4-byte bit-flags that dictate additional properties for cancels.
 You should refer to the tab of the same name in the [spreadsheet](https://docs.google.com/spreadsheets/d/1DBkC-HfqD0KWQNeOTKjJWmPxdbEuCcGZxkPxQpsLkOY/edit?usp=sharing).
 Each moveset has around 50-60 of these values.
 These flags can do many things at once.
 Some of the additional properties include